MIPI Calculator (Mantle Cell Lymphoma International Prognostic Index)

 The MIPI calculator assesses the risk group of a patient struggling with(MCL) when diagnosed.
 The MIPI prognostic index allowed the estimation of the life expectancy of patients treated according to the standard procedure, which was at the time of its creation immunochemotherapy.
 Currently, targeted therapies or modern methods of immunotherapy have become the most advanced method of treatment, which allowed to improve the prognosis of patients significantly.

 Keep in mind that the statistics we used to create this calculator do not apply to individual cases.
 A patient with a 90% chance (learn more with the probability calculator) of remission can still die from the disease, and a patient with a calculated risk of 90% of not surviving a year will enjoy a long life.
 However, this calculator allows an initial assessment of the patient's prognosis and basic determination of the severity of the disease.

 We try our best to make our Omni Calculators as precise and reliable as possible.
 However, this tool can never replace a professional doctor's assessment.
 All information on this website is for informational purposes only and is not intended to serve as a substitute for medical consultation.
 Always consult your results with a health care provider.

 What is MIPI?

-IPI, short for the Mantle Cell Lymphoma International Prognostic Index, based on the results of a study on 455 patients with advanced-stage MCL.
+IPI, short for the Mantle Cell Lymphoma International Prognostic Index, based on the.
 MIPI allows to divide patients into three groups depending on the risk factors identified in the diagnosis of the disease: